karenwky/Computer_Vision_ClosetAI/README.md

-# Image Segmentation: ClosetAI
+# Image Recognition: ClosetAI
-Using Mask R-CNN in Clothes Retrieval for both images and videos.
+Combining the techniques of Object Detection and instance segmentation, using Deep Learning model Mask R-CNN in Clothes Retrieval.
+Various medias such as clothing image and street fashion video can be analyzed by the model.
+Also, ClosetAI can generate business intelligence analysis in giving you a popular fashion items report.

 ## Data Source
 [DeepFashion2 Dataset](https://github.com/switchablenorms/DeepFashion2/) which contains including 191,961 training images and 32,153 validation images.
 Json files of image information such as annotations and category names are also provided.